3 black friday marketing strategies to boost sales

 Web couponing (or e-couponing) is quite simply the digital equivalent of the classic discount coupon.
 Rather than distributing paper coupons (after a checkout, via a catalog or by mail), brands can now digitalize their couponing.

 Coupons can take many forms, such as a QR code or a barcode.
-Moreover, it can be printable, distributed via email or in the form of mobile coupons (known as m-couponing).
+It can also be printable, distributed via email or in the form of mobile coupons (known as m-couponing).
 The discount code is sent directly by SMS or MMS to the customer’s phone, or via the brand’s application.

-While digital coupons were originally used by e-retailers to offer their customers a digital alternative, web couponing is now a popular tool in retail.
-In fact, it enables brands to increase traffic, boost sales in their physical stores and to build customer loyalty.
+While digital coupons were originally used mainly by e-retailers to offer their customers a digital alternative, web couponing is now a popular tool in retail.
+It enables brands to increase traffic, boost sales in their physical stores ad build customer loyalty.
 It has thus become a highly effective web-to-store lever.

-Finally, at the checkout, customers with a digital coupon present the QR code or barcode.
-The discount is applied immediately via the store’s computer system.
-It can be used online (in which case it takes the form of a unique discount code).
+At the checkout, customers with a digital coupon simply present the QR code or barcode.
+The discount is applied immediately at the checkout via the store’s computer system.
+It can also be used online (in which case it takes the form of a unique discount code).

 Why adopt e-couponing?
 Benefits and examples